AntoinePaoliEce/TechnoWeb/README.md

 Application development

 * Welcome screens
 For a nice welcoming application, we changed the components and colors of the connection page.
 We filled the footer and put a little plug icon for an intuitive connection.
+To have acces to the welcome screen at any time, you can click on the *More Options* button.
 * New channel creation
 Once connected, the user can create a channel by going to *More Options*->*Create Channel*.
 The new channel name is mandatory.
 The user has also to select (by checking) at least one user to create a channel.
 The list printed is the list of **all** users in the database (except the user connected).
 The user can cancel the channel creation by pressing on the red *Cancel* button.</br>
 **important: the page is not scrollable so you must not have your window shorten** otherwise the *Create* and *Cancel* buttons won't appear on the screen.</br>